 Imagine you sitting in a military vehicle such as a Tomcar and driving through the Sonoran desert.
 Your drive takes you through the river crossings, Indian ruins, freshwater oasis and many other such attractions in the desert.

 Desert Wolf Tours makes it possible.
 Desert Wolf Tours offer a wide variety of adventure tours.
-Its popularity can be gauged from the fact that it has been awarded 5 star service certificate of excellent for the past 6 years continuously and it has been inducted into the TripAdvisor Hall of Fame.
-It has also been awarded the best off property excursion in the world by TravelGolf.com.
-It has also been featured on The Golf Channel as one of the best things to do in Phoenix and Scottsdale.
+Its popularity can be gauged from the fact that it has been awarded 5 star service certificate of excellent every year since 2009 and it has been inducted into the TripAdvisor Hall of Fame.
+It has also been awarded the best off property excursion in the world by TravelGolf.com and has been featured on The Golf Channel as one of the best things to do in Phoenix and Scottsdale.

 The 3.5 hour long Tomcar Driving Adventure starts at 8:30 am and 2:00 pm on a daily basis.
 You get to drive the Tomcar which is military-grade all terrain vehicle (ATV).
 Driving such a powerful beast is an experience to remember.
 You will be accompanied by a trained tour guide who is well aware of the local trails and all the other attractions in the desert.